Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Dan Eisner's Rate Prediction

-We're seeing an economic cooldown amid a state of excess supply, with more being produced than consumed.
-As restrictive interest rates work their black magic up through months of lagging indicators, this imbalance could further erode Canada's economic growth.
+We're seeing an economic cooldown amid a state of excess supply, with more produced than consumed.
+As restrictive interest rates crystalize their icy spread up through months of lagging indicators, this imbalance could further erode Canada's economic growth (already predicted to be tepid, at best).

-The weakening economic factors playing into this rate-cut cycle.
+The economic factors playing into this rate-cut cycle.

-Keep in mind that just because Canada's pace of average price increases has fallen below the BoC's target, that doesn't mean things are suddenly cheaper for Canadians.
-According to Stats Canada:
+Keep in mind that just because Canada's pace of average price increases is within the BoC's target range, that doesn't mean things are suddenly cheaper for Canadians.
+According to Stats Canada, in September 2024:

 • Compared to last September 2021, the CPI rose 12.7%

-• Food purchased from stores is +20.7% more expensive, increasing substantially during this same 3-year period
+• Food purchased from stores was +20.7% more expensive, increasing substantially during this same 3-year period

 Weakening Canadian labour market.